-- 12.1 The Development Authority or the Subdivision Authority may require a Comprehensive Site Development Plan or an Area Structure Plan, as applicable, prior to approving infill development or subdivision within any block which has been determined to have redevelopment or infill potential.
-The determination of blocks with redevelopment or infill potential shall be consistent with the Municipal Development Plan policies. - 12.2 The Development Authority shall require that a development permit application for infill development in a mature neighbourhood or area of historic significance is compatible with existing mature development, with regard to building height, mass and style, yard setbacks, roof slopes, and slope-adaptive building and site design considerations, density, and other standards as may be deemed applicable where applicable.
+- 12.1 The Development Officer may require an applicant to prepare a Comprehensive Site Development Plan, a Conceptual Scheme, or an Area Structure Plan, as applicable, to complete a development permit application or a subdivision application for infill development or subdivision within a mature neighbourhood.
+Typically, this would be required for complex proposals where the proposed development involves the coordination of infrastructure systems capacity and alignment it is not likely required for simpler applications, such as a development permit for one or two additional dwelling units or to replace one or two existing dwelling units, or for a subdivision application for one or two additional parcels.
+An application for redevelopment or infill in a mature neighbourhood shall be consistent with the Municipal Development Plan policies. - 12.2 The Development Authority shall require that a development permit application for infill development in a mature neighbourhood or area of historic significance is compatible with existing mature development, with regard to building height, mass and style, yard setbacks, roof slopes, slope-adaptive building and site design considerations, density, and other standards as may be deemed applicable.
 The Development Authority may impose development permit conditions to ensure that an infill development complies with this standard.

-13. LANDSCAPING AND SCREENING STANDARDS
+13. LANDSCAPING AND SCREENING

-13.1 The Development Authority shall impose development permit conditions for commercial, industrial, "Tourism Accommodation", multi-unit residential and apartment development, and bareland condominium development for a permitted or discretionary use relative to improving the aesthetic appearance of a development, including by the requirement of landscaping (with a requirement to use xeriscaping and/or recommended drought-tolerant vegetation and/or drip-irrigation), and/or-screening and/or buffering requirements, for commercial, industrial, "Tourism Accommodation", multi-unit residential and apartment development, and bareland condominium development for a permitted or discretionary use ifwhen such requirements these could would serve to improve the quality and/or compatibility of the proposed development, reduce water consumption for yard care, and/or to bring the development into compliance comply with the standards set out in this Bylaw.
+13.1 The Development Authority shall impose development permit conditions for commercial, industrial, "Tourism Accommodation", multi-unit residential and apartment development, and bareland condominium development for a permitted or discretionary use relative to improving the aesthetic appearance of a development, including by the requirement of landscaping (with a requirement to use xeriscaping and/or recommended drought-tolerant vegetation and/or drip-irrigation), screening and/or buffering, when such requirements could serve to improve the quality and/or compatibility of the proposed development, reduce water consumption for yard care, and/or to bring the development into compliance with the standards set out in this Bylaw.